Terms & Conditions

 Publication of Prize Results

-You will be notified in writing of any prize that you win within 7 days of the draw.
-A cheque for your prize amount will be sent with your
+The player will be notified in writing of any prize that the player wins within seven days of the draw.
+A cheque for the player’s prize amount will be sent with the player’s notification letter.

 Uncashed Prize Cheques